Socxenophone/TinyC2/README.md

 ![](https://github.com/Socxenophone/TinyC2/blob/main/thumbnail.jpg)

 A lightweight, modular Command and Control (C2) framework, designed for both learning and practical red teaming.
-Built with simplicity (KISS principle) and stealth in mind, it provides a flexible foundation that can be easily customized and extended for real-world operations.
+Built with the KISS principle and stealth in mind, it provides a flexible foundation that can be easily customized and extended for real-world operations or specific needs.

-Intended to serve as a starting point for the user to tailor and scale according to specific needs.

 ---

-## Features
+## Features :

-- **Minimal Footprint**: Lightweight and unobtrusive design.
+1. **Minimal Footprint**: Optimized for low resource usage and system impact.
-- **Operator-Focused**: Simple interface for red teamers to control engagements.
+2. **Operator-Focused**: Streamlined for efficiency in execution and management of operations.
-- **Stealthy Communication**: Simple TCP-based protocol for controlled environments.
+3. **Stealthy Communication**: Custom TCP protocol with fallback channels (HTTP/DNS) for secure, discreet communication.
-- **Modular Command Handlers**: Effortlessly extend functionality with reusable modules.
+4. **Modular Command Handlers**: Easy-to-add modules for core functions, with a minimal base set.
-- **MSF Integration**:
+5. **MSF Integration**: Seamless integration with Metasploit for exploits and payloads.
-- **Cross-Platform**: Works on Linux and Windows.
+6. **Cross-Platform**: Supports both Linux and Windows systems.
-- **Customizable**: Designed as a template for adaptation to diverse operational needs.
+7. **Customizable**: Adaptable for various operational needs and engagements.
+8. **Secure Authentication**: Lightweight but secure access control for authorized users.
+9. **Basic Agent Management**: Simple deployment and real-time status feedback for agents.

 ## Structure :